Wrapped In Jamie Border Pattern

 You will also need:

-• hook as recommended for your choice of yarn
+• hook as recommended for your choice of yarn or which gives you the desired drape/stiffness – I recommend making a swatch

 • scissors

-• darning needle to weave in end
+• darning needle to weave in ends

 Video Tutorials